Doctoral Internship in Health Service Psychology

 • Interns will consult and collaborate with staff, faculty, and other campus partners.

-• Interns will serve as a consultant to staff, including residence life staff.
+• Interns will serve as a consultants to staff, including residence life staff.

 Goal #7: Development of competence in the provision of supervision.